800-450-6118

 Doctors use the open carpal tunnel release surgery procedure more often.
 It's more popular and safer than the endoscopic procedure.
 See this article for specific details.

 Essentially the open technique is safer because the wide open incision lets the doctor see all of the hand's structures clearly.
 But the disadvantage is that it's large size damages more tissues in the hand.
-This causes more postsurgical pain, more involved aftercare, longer recovery time - of course - a larger surgery scar.
+This causes more postsurgical pain, more involved aftercare, longer recovery time - and of course - a larger surgery scar.

 The two main types of carpal tunnel surgery scars.